Pakistani-American Political Group Slams Indias Attack On Pakistan; Seeks South Asian Peace - UrduPoint

 -

-Pakistani-American political group slams India's attack on Pakistan; seeks South Asian peace6 minutes ago
+Pakistani-American political group slams India's attack on Pakistan; seeks South Asian peace4 minutes ago

 -